Who were the Magi?

 The magi add a historic element to the story:

-Indeed, Herod’s corrupt kingdom administration had influenced the temple authorities in their refusal to act in accordance with the Hebrew texts.
+Herod’s corrupt kingdom administration had influenced the temple authorities’ refusal to act in accordance with the Hebrew texts.

-The magi’s visit also lets us see Jesus did not remain forever in a stable.
-His family moved on to a dwelling and as we see next time, Joseph was still getting dreams from God.
+The magi’s visit also lets us see that Jesus did not remain forever in a stable.
+His family moved into a dwelling, and, as we see next time, Joseph was still having dreams from God.

 What’s interesting about the Matthew passage is that while the narrator is omniscient, the opening scene at Herod’s court is basically told from the point of view of folks in Jerusalem, not the magi themselves.